Deepidoo/now_playing/README.md

-# NowPlaying
+# NowPlayingView

-NowPlaying is a Flutter plugin that provides easy integration with iOS Now Playing controls and information display.
+NowPlayingView is a Flutter plugin that provides easy integration with iOS Now Playing controls and information display.
 This package allows you to update the Now Playing information and handle remote control events for media playback.

 ## Features